yalelibrary/linked-art-mapping/specs/md/concepts/library_collections.md

 1. Create a top-level entity for each location and sublocation \(a.k.a. “collection”\).

+2. For MFHD 852b values that **start with** `yulint`, create a top-level collection entity for `Yale Library Internet Resource`.

-2. Use the following table to match MFHD location codes against collection entities.
+3. Use the following table to match MFHD location codes against collection entities.

     |Campus division|Location|Location code|
     |---------------|--------|-------------|